 Category: ISO-25010/Maintainability/General

-Statement: The solution SaaP service(s) components, dependencies and encryption algorithms MUST be kept current to the latest version minor released within the defined window.
+Statement: The solution SaaP service(s) components, dependencies and encryption algorithms must be kept current to the latest version minor released within the defined window.

 Rationale: Incremental small manageable updates improve security while decreasing the risk, documentation, and specialisation required for larger updates done at larger intervals.
 Systems that are not upgraded risk the risk of not be certifiable for use.
 Goes towards addressing OWASP A06:2021-Vulnerable and Outdated Components